Clymene-project/Clymene/docs/clymene-agent/README.md

 ```bash
 clymene-agent --config.file=/etc/clymene/clymene.yml
 ```
-2. How to write yaml - [See Prometheus Configuration for more information](https://prometheus.io/docs/prometheus/latest/configuration/configuration/)
+2. How to write yaml - [See Clymene Configuration for more information](https://clymene-project.github.io/docs/service-discovery/)
 ```yaml
 global:
    scrape_interval: 15s # Set the scrape interval to every 15 seconds.
 Default is every 1 minute.